jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

 * `--ip-range` (in CIDR notation) indicates the subnet to allocate from.
 * `--aux-address` allows to specify a list of reserved addresses (which won't be allocated to containers).

-<!SLIDE printonly>
+---
+class: extra-details

-# Setting containers' IP address
+## Setting containers' IP address

 * It is possible to set a container's address with `--ip`.
 * The IP address has to be within the subnet used for the container.